 In addition, Chairs of the Audit Committee and the Compensation Committee receive annual fees of \$20,000 and members of the Audit Committee and the Compensation Committee receive annual fees of \$10,000 per committee.
-Chairs of the Nominating and Corporate Governance Committee and the Reserves Committee receive annual fees of \$10,000 and members of the Nominating and Corporate Governance Committee and the Reserves Committee receive annual fees of \$5,000.
+Chairs of the Nominating and Corporate Governance Committee and the Reserves Committee receive annual fees of \$10,000 and members of the Nominating and Corporate Governance Committee and the Reserves Committee and the Reserves Committee and the Reserves annual fees of \$10,000 and members of \$5,000.
 The Chairman of the Board receives an annual fee of \$100,000 and the Lead Director receives an annual fee of \$75,000.
 There will be no meeting fees.